GS-Anim-small

 Prophet Muhammad was saying, "I am just a caravan master from nowhere."
 The status of a person in the Arab culture at that time depended on what tribe they were from.
 If you belonged to a dominating tribe, you had better opportunities.

-He was from a prominent tribe, but his tribe wasn’t as well known and as powerful as other tribes.
-He belonged to a Qureysh tribe, but the Qureysh was a group of different tribes together.
-The dominating tribe was another tribe.
-The tribe he was from was not very wealthy and powerful.
+He was from a prominent tribe, but his clan in that tribe wasnt as powerful as other clans.
+He was from the Banu Hashim clan, which was a lower status clan of the Qureysh tribe.
+The Qureysh was the most prominent tribe in Mecca, but the dominating clan was another clan.
+The clan he was from was not very wealthy and powerful.
 So probably he was saying, "Why me?
-Why not someone from a more prominent tribe?"
+Why not someone from a more prominent clan?"

 But remember, where was Christ from?
 He was from Nazareth, and supposedly, "nothing good could come out of Nazareth."
 They thought he was going to come and make a big "splash," just like in that movie "Superstar."
 They thought everyone would follow him, dance with him, etc. He would make everything right, with no effort on their part.
 That is what a lot of people still believe.